 New regulation backed by clear science showing neonics are harmful to pollinators and provide negligible benefits to crop yields

-Thanks to more than 25,000 Foundation supporters who sent messages to the government, Ontario's groundbreaking regulatory restrictions on bee-killing neonicotinoid pesticides took effect July 1, 2015.
-The regulations will reduce the use of seeds treated with neonics, a controversial family of nicotine-based pesticides that has been implicated in the global decline of bees.
-Ontario is the first jurisdiction in North America to implement restrictions on the agricultural use of neonics.
+TORONTO, June 9, 2015 — The government of Ontario published a new regulation today to reduce the use of seeds treated with neonicotinoid pesticides ("neonics").
+The controversial family of nicotine-based pesticides has been implicated in the global decline of bees.
+Ontario is the first jurisdiction in North America to regulate restrictions on the agricultural use of neonics.

 The regulations follow a landmark study from the international Task Force on Systemic Pesticides, a group of independent scientists that reviewed more than 1,000 published studies about the effects of neonics.
 The Task Force found clear evidence that neonics are lethal to honeybees and cause a range of harmful effects on other important species such as wild bees, birds, butterflies and earthworms.
 The authors conclude that current widespread and indiscriminate use of neonics threatens ecosystem functioning and is not sustainable.

 Italy banned the use of neonic-treated corn seed in 2008.The following spring, the number of cases of sudden bee die-offs in corn-planting regions dropped to near zero, and the Italian Beekeepers' Association reported that hives were flourishing again.
 In response to growing concern about pollinator health, a moratorium has been in place in the European Union for the use of three neonics on bee-attracting crops since 2013.